gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SecretBindingName is the name of the a SecretBinding that has a reference to the provider secret.
+<p>SecretBindingName is the name of a SecretBinding that has a reference to the provider secret.
 The credentials inside the provider secret will be used to create the shoot in the respective account.
 The field is mutually exclusive with CredentialsBindingName.
 This field is immutable.</p>